The practical Chapters 4 + 5 are always developing as i experiment and find new ideas

 I feel, especially to start with, humans - who are so out of practice - should do it for at least ten seconds to a half minute, at a time.
-Once you can do it, then you're welcome to do it hours long, but the ability to switch it on is the first important step.
+Once you can do it, then you're welcome to do it, and you might want to do it, hours long, but the ability to switch it on is the first important step.

-A minute a day, might be a good idea for some people. - If you want to make it a priority, then do it whenever you think about it, several times a day.
+A minute or half a minute a day, would be a good idea. - If you want to make it a priority, then do it whenever you think about it, several times a day.

 There are lots of reasons for starting with these short periods.
 Partly because if doing this - even trying to do this - is enjoyable, then you will want to repeat it.
 Partly to create a feeling of urgency - it's got to be done now, and in a minutes time it'll be too late.
 And partly, to realise that you can turn it on, any time, without doing anything to prepare for it.

 Your subconscious knows how it feels to use the senses like this.
 A minute a day which is interesting or enjoyable is the best way to give your subconscious the signal that it's time to remember.